leewtai/leewtai.github.io/courses/stat_computing/lectures/lec4_fisher_csv_subset.md

 # Recreating Fisher's ANOVA experiment in Spreadsheets vs R

 #### Learning objectives
-- Breakdown steps required in standard computing
+- Breakdown steps required in standard data filter then aggregate tasks

 #### The first randomized controlled experiment with more than one treatment!
 The beginning of modern statistics: